ognistik/kiki-ai-workflow/README.md

 ---

 ## INTRODUCTION
-Kiki is an AI utility to interact with OpenAI Chat GPT and OpenRouter LLM models.
+Kiki is an AI utility to interact with OpenAI Chat GPT, OpenRouter, and Anthropic LLM models.
 It is specifically designed with the following features in mind:

 1. **Quick chats initiated from Alfred’s command bar:** These chats start in the command bar of Alfred and continue as AppleScript dialogs.